 - It tells the story of two young boys who grow up in the same house.
 Friedrich is Jewish and the narrator is not.
-The story is built around the "Zeittafel" in the back, showing concretely how each of the events listed affects Friedrich and his family, and the narrator and his family.
+The story is built around the "Zeittafel", showing how each of the events listed affects Friedrich, the narrator, and their families.

 Cultural Graded Reader: Heine

 - This is a marvelous story by the Romantic author Adalbert von Chamisso (1781-1838) about Peter Schlemihl, who accidentally sells his shadow to the devil.